ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 transport connection where possible.
 The recommended default is to Prefer have this option.

+### Control checksum coverage on sending {#prop-checksum-control-send}

+This property specifies whether the application considers it useful to enable, disable, or configure a checksum when sending a Message.
+The recommended default is to Prefer this option.

-### Control checksum coverage on sending or receiving {#prop-checksum-control}
+### Control checksum coverage on receiving {#prop-checksum-control-receive}

-This property specifies whether the application considers it useful to enable, disable, or configure a checksum when sending a Message, or configure whether to require a checksum or not when receiving.
-The recommended default is to Prefer this option for sending, and Require a checksum when receiving.
+This property specifies whether the application considers it useful configure whether to require a checksum or not when receiving.
+The recommended default is to Prefer this option.

 ### Congestion control {#prop-cc}